timjogorman/RicherEventDescription/guidelines.md

 ## Definitions and Prototypes of the TLINK sub-types

-There are ten different temporal relations often used in this schema, BEFORE, BEFORE/CAUSES, OVERLAP/CAUSES, BEFORE/PRECONDITIONS, OVERLAP, SIMULTANEOUS, BEGINS-ON, ENDS-ON, CONTAINS, and CONTAINS-SUBEVENT.
+There are ten different temporal relations often used in this schema:
+BEFORE, BEFORE/CAUSES, OVERLAP/CAUSES, BEFORE/PRECONDITIONS, OVERLAP,
+SIMULTANEOUS, BEGINS-ON, ENDS-ON, CONTAINS, and CONTAINS-SUBEVENT.
 There is no default relation type for TLINKs.